H3AR7B3A7/SF-Assignment/README.md

 Given a growing list of mails (listOfMails):

     // To prevent data loss on power outage or shut downs,
-    // we can fetch these from 'csv' (or any table/file you write to) recruitment = 0
+    // we can fetch these from 'csv' (or any table/file we write to)
+    // before the 'infinite' loop is started.
+    // (A reset could be asked through one of the args as a boolean.)

+    recruitment = 0
     spam = 0
     sales = 0